soon-jynn-chu/label_nurses_dataset/README.md

 # Data Labelling for Nurses Dataset
-An example script to label the data for the following paper [A multimodal sensor dataset for continuous stress detection of nurses in a hospital](https://www.nature.com/articles/s41597-022-01361-y)
+An example script to label the data for the paper
+[A multimodal sensor dataset for continuous stress detection of nurses in a hospital](https://www.nature.com/articles/s41597-022-01361-y)

 ## Quickstart